 Thanks in advance!

-This artilce was posted on Friday, November 11th, 2011 at 11:02 pm and is filed under Countries & Cultures, English, Games Around the World, Hand Clapping Rhymes, Jump Rope, Jump Rope Rhymes, Jump Rope Songs, Languages, Miss Lucy, Nursery Rhymes, Songs by Theme, Susan B. Anthony, USA.
+This article was posted on Friday, November 11th, 2011 at 11:02 pm and is filed under Countries & Cultures, English, Games Around the World, Hand Clapping Rhymes, Jump Rope, Jump Rope Rhymes, Jump Rope Songs, Languages, Miss Lucy, Nursery Rhymes, Songs by Theme, Susan B. Anthony, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Is Susan B. Anthony the Lady with the Alligator Purse?”